signum-network/signum-pool/README.md

 journalctl -u babel-pool.service
 ```

-## Configuration

-You need to modify `pool.properties` to suit your needs.
-Properties are explained in that file.

 ## Customizing the Web UI

 There are many options to customize the web UI in the properties file (explorer, faucet, discord server, ...).
-Further modifications can be made by changing the contents of the JAR.
+Further modifications can be made by changing the contents of the `html` folder.
 Per the license terms, you must not remove the copyright notice at the bottom of the page, but you may make any other modifications you wish.

 ## Building from source